furqan41/RT_1-ASSIGNMENT_1/README.md

 		drive(75,0.1)

-else:          # and then robot grib the silver box put it behind and then robot return to its privious position
+ # and then robot grib the silver box put it behind and then robot return to its privious position

 		R.grab()
 		print("Gotta catch'em all!")